timescale/docs/use-timescale/hyperstore.md

 - Efficient handling of data updates and late-arriving data
 - Streamlined data management

+Currently, much of this functionality is available as [compression][compression].
+However, we are actively updating our APIs and docs so you can more easily integrate these features under the hyperstore umbrella.

 Hyperstore’s hybrid approach combines the benefits of row-oriented and column-oriented formats in each Timescale Cloud service: